-iTerm2 is one of the best terminal emulators out there.
+iTerm2 is one of the best terminal emulators for macOS.
 But to appreciate its full power you should know how to use it effectively.
-Here are shortcuts that I find indispensible while working with iTerm2.
+Here are shortcuts that I find indispensable while working with iTerm2.

 Working with panes

 Command + Option + Arrows- Navigate between panes

 Control + Command + Arrow- Resize current pane

 Command + Shift + Enter- Maximize current pane / Restore its original size

 Command + K- Clear current pane (this one comes with bash/zsh and also works on Linux)

 Control + A- Go to the beginning of line

 Control + E- Go to the end of line